Luis-Baltodano/water_indicators/README.md

 2. Missing values

-   The column value for every series downloaded had many missing values, denominated by double hyphen (--), the most missing values belonged to years 2022 and 2023, so these years were excluded from the analysis.
+   The column values for each series downloaded had many missing values, denoted by double hyphens (--).
+Most of the missing values belonged to the years 2022 and 2023, so these years were excluded from the analysis.

    ![image](https://github.com/Luis-Baltodano/water_indicators/assets/163363364/d76ef7e9-8a59-4e84-8639-bc9312fcc72a)

-   Then the missing values were replaced by empty values, so they don't interfer with the following calculations.
+   Then, the missing values were replaced with blanks to ensure they do not interfere with the subsequent calculations.
    ![image](https://github.com/Luis-Baltodano/water_indicators/assets/163363364/eaedc08f-5cc9-4d8f-b810-6a2d80de1aaf)

-   A correct name and data type was given to each column, then created the relationship between tables.
+   A correct name and data type were assigned to each column, and then the relationships between tables were created.

    ![image](https://github.com/Luis-Baltodano/water_indicators/assets/163363364/f61e0a0f-f144-44c5-94af-63e88163d41a)